How to Become a Better Grant Writer for Your Nonprofit

 Unique Resources That Would Make a Project Successful

 These might be human resources such as staff with specialized expertise, an outstanding and well-trained volunteer force, partnerships with other community groups, or deep and long experience with particular populations and geographical locations.

 Has it won any awards?
 Received any special media coverage about its programs?
 Been commended by a professional association?
-Collect articles from newspapers and magazines and professional journals.
+Collect articles from newspapers, magazines, and professional journals.
 Look for letters of support from other organizations and testimonials from clients.
 Put together a "credibility" or "bragging" file and keep it up to date.